deepsense-ai/ds-splat/README.md

 in your project and you want to replace forward/backward kernels with deepsense.ai open-source kernels.

-In your environment, simply install:
+Make sure CUDA compiler is installed in your environment and simply install:
 ```bash
 pip install ds-splat
 ```